 More than lip service

-Kent County operates one of the oldest county park and trail systems in the state, and it has grown to include 43 parks, greenspaces and regional trails totaling 7,354 acres.
+Kent County operates one of the oldest county park and trail systems in the state, and it has grown to include 43 parks, greenspaces and regional trails totaling 7,448 acres as of January 1, 2022.

 The county-run system enjoys generous private backing through the Kent County Parks Foundation.
 In fact, the system is home to one of the largest urban parks in the country, Millennium Park , and it was made possible through this vital public-private partnership.